patrick-kidger/equinox/README.md

             return x
         return self.weight @ x

 # We pass in a `model` argument to the loss.
 Remember that `model` is a PyTree.
-We now use *filtered
+As a convenience, we now
-# transformations* to unpack it as a PyTree, and select just the leaves we want to JIT/differentiate.
+# use *filtered transformations* to unpack it as a PyTree, and select just the leaves we want to
-# (In this simple case all floating-point JAX arrays -- i.e. `weight` but not `flag`.)
+# JIT+differentiate.
+(In this simple case all floating-point JAX arrays -- i.e. `weight` but not `flag`.)
+#
 # Equinox is JAX-friendly.
 If you want to differentiate everything, just use `jax.jit` and `jax.grad`.
 @ft.partial(eqx.jitf, filter_fn=eqx.is_inexact_array)
 @ft.partial(eqx.gradf, filter_fn=eqx.is_inexact_array)